ALEPH Network Communities Council

-The ALEPH Network Communities Council will made up of representatives from across the ALEPH Network.
-The purpose of this new group is to connect Network members (organizational, congregational, and individual) with one another; to discern what Network members need from the Network and from ALEPH; and to enable Network members to share resources and best practices with each other.
-The Council will serve as a conduit for information flow and among between Network members, and also as a mechanism for supporting ALEPH as the institution beneath whose ethics jurisdiction all Network members are covered.
+The ALEPH Network Communities Council is made up of representatives from across the ALEPH Network.
+The group will be moderated by ALEPH staff to provide information about how ALEPH can be of further help to communities, how communities can support each other, and how we can together advance the work of Renewal.
+The Council will serve as a conduit for information flow and among Network members, and also as a mechanism for supporting ALEPH as the institution beneath whose ethics jurisdiction all Network members are covered.

 What Kinds of Things Will the Communities Council Work On?

-The Communities Council will work to connect ALEPH Network members with existing resources within ALEPH -- resources relating to community ritual and davenen (prayer), music / song / chant, personal spiritual practices, liturgies for unique circumstances, practices both traditional and new, and educational resources for a variety of age groups.
+- Connecting ALEPH Network members with existing resources within ALEPH — resources relating to community ritual and davenen (prayer), music / song / chant, personal spiritual practices, liturgies for unique circumstances, practices both traditional and new, and educational resources for a variety of age groups;

-Members of the Council will also work with ALEPH toward developing and sharing resources in areas such as congregational consulting, interim clergy support, best practices for clergy contracts, working with boards, etc.
+- Developing and sharing new resources in areas such as congregational consulting, interim clergy support, best practices for clergy contracts, working with boards, etc.

 Who Makes Up the Communities Council?